serverless/dashboard/docs/application-guide/trace-explorer.md

 ### Spans

-A Trace contains a set of Spans associated with and displayed in the style of a Gantt Chart.
+A Trace contains a set of Spans associated with and displayed in the style of a Gantt chart.
 This chart provides you with context for when, and how long various subsequent interactions took.

 A span can be selected from the timeline to view the details of the span in the